pforret/jekyll.forret.com/_posts/2005/2005-01-09-podcast-for-business-authenticated-podcatching.md

   * the publicly available RSS feed gives information on the podcast, shows up in blog search engines and as such serves as publicity.
   * you only need authentication for the audio files.
 These may in many cases be hosted on a different server than the feed.
 With podcast service providers like [libsyn.com](https://libsyn.com/) emerging, authentication might be a problem a podcaster can also outsource.
-  * protecting the feed too might be a solution in cases where there&#8217;s confidential information in it.
+  * protecting the feed too might be a solution in cases where there's confidential information in it.
   * in any case, this means that podcasters like iPodder or Doppler will have to build in username/password support for file download.
 No rocket science, just something straightforward that needs to be done.

 A predictable problem will be that, since MP3 files do not have DRM (Digital Rights Management) built in (the files can easily be copied), they might get passed on from 1 paying subscriber to X non-paying listeners.
-In that case, if this 1 subscriber sets up an &#8216;illegal&#8217; unauthenticated podcast feed, there are ways to put watermarks in MP3 files to pinpoint after some time who that cheater is.
+In that case, if this 1 subscriber sets up an &#8216;illegal' unauthenticated podcast feed, there are ways to put watermarks in MP3 files to pinpoint after some time who that cheater is.
 Also, Windows Media and Real Audio do have DRM capabilities, so as long as the ownership check happens during playback, and not during download, podcasting with these type of files could work too.

 There is no need to get out the Fort Knox methods yet.
 Security should be enough to make misuse difficult, but no so strict that it becomes too cumbersome to actually use the podcast.
 Just adding a username and password when you subscribe to the RSS feed in your podcatcher will get us a long way.